 1 tablespoon whole dry milk powder

 ⅛ teaspoon cream of tartar

 ½ cup + 2 tablespoons whole milk

 1. Line a 5x4-inch disposable aluminum loaf pan with plastic wrap, using enough so that excess hangs over the sides.

 2. Sprinkle the gelatin over the water in a small cup and let sit until the gelatin softens, about 5 minutes.

-3. Meanwhile, pulse together the shredded cheese, dry milk powder and cream of tartar in a food processor until combined, about 3 pulses.
+3. Meanwhile, pulse together the shredded cheese, dry milk powder, salt and cream of tartar in a food processor until combined, about 3 pulses.

 4. Bring the milk to a boil in a small saucepan.
 Remove from heat and immediately whisk in the softened gelatin until it is completely dissolved and the mixture is smooth.